 It is made of vegetable-tanned leather, painted on the smooth side with black paint, as it was in the original.
 The thickness of the leather is about 3 mm.
-The stamp is on the inner (unpainted) side of the back detal: "Anton Kreisel Ludenschied 1941".
-The original aluminum buckle (released back in the Third Reich).
+The stamp is on the inner (unpainted) side of the back detal.
+The buckle is steel, painted with black paint.

 The details of the cover are cut out on the press with a leather cutter and sewn by hand, which guarantees its neat appearance.
 Natural (not synthetic) unpainted threads were used for sewing.
-The quality of assembly and processing is average, this is not a luxury product.
+The quality of assembly and processing is very high!

 Price for 1 cover carrier.

-Other items that can be seen in the photos are given for understanding the color and size of the product, are not included in the price of this product, but are sold as separate products on our website.
+The spade that can be seen in the photos are given for understanding the color and size of the product, is not included in the price of this product.

 The small sapper shovel (German: kleines Schanzzeug), which was used in the Wehrmacht, has not changed much since the end of the 19th century.
 It had a rectangular blade and a shortened wooden handle.